Frédéric Godart

-Frédéric Godart is a French sociologist and researcher who is an Associate Professor of Organizational Behavior at INSEAD in Fontainebleau (France).
+Frédéric Godart is a French sociologist and researcher who is an associate professor of Organizational Behavior at INSEAD in Fontainebleau (France).
 His work is on the dynamics of creative industries, and fashion and luxury.
+He is co-editor-in-chief of Poetics: Journal of Empirical Research on Culture, the Media and the Arts.
 Godart's 2012 book is called Unveiling Fashion: Business, Culture, and Identity in the Most Glamorous Industry.

 Early life and education

-In autumn 1997, Godart was admitted to the Ecole normale supérieure de Cachan (1997-2002), from which he earned degrees in Economics and Social Sciences.
-He graduated from the Sciences Po Paris with an MSc in Management in 2001.
-Godart was also interested in Social and Political Sciences and attended University of Cambridge (Trinity College) in the United Kingdom, where he obtained MPhil in 2002.
-In 2009 Godart received his PhD in Sociology from Columbia University New York.
+In autumn 1997, Godart was admitted to the École normale supérieure Paris-Saclay (1997–2002), from which he earned degrees in Economics and Social Sciences.
+He graduated from Sciences Po Paris with an MSc in management in 2001.
+Godart was also interested in Social and Political Sciences and attended Trinity College, Cambridge in the United Kingdom, where he obtained MPhil in 2002.
+In 2009 Godart received his PhD in sociology from Columbia University New York.
+His PhD committee members were: Harrison White (supervisor), Peter Bearman, Karen Barkey, Joel Podolny, and Jean-Claude Thoenig.